casey/janus/README.md

 ## analyze

 Analyze justfiles downloaded by fetch.
-It parses justfiles with `v0.4.1` and a local development copy of just, and compares the results.
+It parses justfiles with both the latest version of `just`, and a local development copy, and compares the results.

 `janus analyze`